Real-World

 Because of the fear and hysteria generated by right-wing propaganda during that era the body politic in our country shifted to the right to such an extent that it became almost impossible for a politician to attack right-wing ideologues directly for fear of being labeled a communist and their career destroyed.
 As a result of this intimidation and anticommunist hysteria, three decisions were made in the 1950s that had serious long term consequences for our country:

 The first was the decision to continue the arms race with the Soviet Union after Stalin’s death in 1953.
 The military-industrial complex Eisenhower warned of was the result of this decision, and it led to our squandering vast amounts of economic resources on nonproductive military output, not to mention its fostering our foolish propensity to use military force instead of diplomacy to solve diplomatic problems.
-Today the United States spends more on its military than the rest of the world combined, and a great deal of these expenditures, if not most, are a pure waste that contribute nothing to our national security or economic wellbeing.
+Today the United States spends more on its military than Russia and China combined, and much of these expenditures are a pure waste that contribute nothing to our national security or economic wellbeing.

 The second was the decision to overthrow the democratically elected leader Mohammad Mosaddeq of Iran in 1953 and to install Mohammad Reza Pahlavi as Shah.
 This set the stage for the Iranian Revolution of 1979, the intense anti-Americanism we have seen in Iran since the Shah was driven out, and the problems we face with Iran today.